zeidlitz/data-publisher/README.md

 ## data publisher

-data publishing service that acts as a logical middle layer service between a messaging layer (redis) and a storage layer (duckdb)
+A data publishing service that acts as a logical middle layer between a messaging layer (Redis) and a storage layer (DuckDB)

 ```
 ┌─────┐  ┌──────────────┐  ┌──────┐